 … Indeed, and we don’t need to give explanations to explain that everything that may affect the CPU to cause a High Load (or usage) inherently affects and cause huge impact on BizTalk Server performance.

 - Open a command prompt as administrator and run the adsutil command.
-To do this, press the “Windows key” to open the Start menu and type “cmd” on the Start Search box, right-click on “Command Prompt” and select from the context menu the “Run as administrator” option.
+To do this, press the Windows key to open the Start menu, type cmd in the Start Search box, right-click Command Prompt, and select the Run as administrator option from the context menu.

-- And change to the following folder: “C:\Windows\Microsoft.NET\Framework\v4.0.30319” or “c:\Windows\Microsoft.NET\Framework64\v4.0.30319\” (on a 64-bit operating system)
+- And change to the following folder: C:\Windows\Microsoft.NET\Framework\v4.0.30319 or C:\Windows\Microsoft.NET\Framework64\v4.0.30319\ (on a 64-bit operating system).

-- Type “ngen.exe executequeueditems”, and press ENTER
+- Type ngen.exe executequeueditems, and press ENTER.

-- Wait until the operation is finished, I think you may receive the following message at the command prompt: “All compilation targets are up to date.”
+- Wait until the operation is finished.
+I think you may receive the following message at the command prompt: All compilation targets are up to date.

-This can be important to be aware for the Administration team (or DevOps team) while planning your .NET framework update to make sure that everything runs smoothly especially in the production environment, otherwise this can be one of the reasons (at least for a few minutes or hours) for you notice that our production applications are running a little slowly.
+This can be important to be aware for the Administration team (or DevOps team) while planning your .NET framework update to make sure that everything runs smoothly, especially in the production environment, otherwise this can be one of the reasons (at least for a few minutes or hours) for you to notice that our production applications are running a little slowly.

 Thank you so much.. got this bug after recent updates..